New Hampshire Divorce Procedures

 New Hampshire Divorce Procedures without minor children

 It may happen that the divorcing partners do not agree with each other to apply for a divorce.
-Then, the divorcing partner, who desires a divorce, can file the divorce papers as an individual.
+Then, the divorcing partner, who desires a divorce, can file the papers as an individual.
 Such a Petitioner has to file a Petition for Divorce along with a Personal Data Sheet.
 Further, the Respondent needs to be notified about such a filing.
 This notification can take place in one of the following 3 ways.

 • The Petitioner sends the papers by certified mail